 Are you looking for a chew which is natural, nutritious, low in fat and long lasting (even for active chewers)?
 Buffalo horns are becoming an increasingly popular dog treat and could well be what you’re looking for!

-This article will teach you all about buffalo horns for dogs; where they come from, their benefits, their risks, and their alternatives.
+This article goes into detail about buffalo horns for dogs; where they come from, their benefits, their risks, and their alternatives.
 So, keep reading if you are interested in trying your dog on buffalo horns.

 What are Buffalo Horns?